 All in Red for the Rescue Mission

-When the Brown family decides to save Paddington from a taxidermist (Nicole Kidman), each member is wearing red.
-Mrs. Brown is back in her bright red coat and hat, and both children’s clothes have red accents.
-Most notably, Mr. Brown has gone from wearing a formal grey suit and blue scarf at the beginning of the film to a casual red t-shirt during the museum rescue mission.
+When the Brown family decide to save Paddington from a taxidermist each member is wearing red for the museum rescue mission.
+Mrs. Brown is back in her bright red coat and hat and both children’s clothes have red accents.
+Most notably, Mr. Brown has left his formal grey suit and blue scarf behind in favor of a casual red t-shirt.
 His change from wearing formal clothes in cold colors to wearing casual clothes in warm colors showcases Mr. Brown’s change of heart towards Paddington, and his acceptance of the bear into the family.

-Paddington saves his last marmalade sandwich for a true emergency involving pigeons, and never gives up his battered red hat, his kindness, or his hope that he will find a loving home.
-Unlike the rest of the Brown family — each member of which undergoes a positive change arc — Paddington doesn’t really change… he doesn’t need to.
+While Paddington sacrifices his last marmalade sandwich for a true emergency involving pigeons, he never gives up his battered red hat, his kindness, or his hope of finding a loving home.
+Unlike the rest of the Brown family — each member of which undergoes a positive change arc to varying degrees — Paddington follows a flat character arc and doesn’t really change.
+And he doesn’t need to.
 Paddington’s gentleness, impeccable manners, and faith in the kindness of others triumphs over the taxidermist antagonist and opens the hearts of every member of the Brown family.

 What do you love most about Paddington?
 Tell me in the comments!